Bumblebee-3/Hyprspace/README.md

 - `plugin:overview:reservedArea` padding on top of the panel, for Macbook camera notch
 - `plugin:overview:workspaceBorderSize`
 - `plugin:overview:centerAligned` whether if workspaces should be aligned at the center (KDE / macOS style) or at the left (Windows style)
+- `plugin:overview:roundedCorners` corner radius (in px) for panel and workspace previews
 - `plugin:overview:hideBackgroundLayers` do not draw background and bottom layers in overview
 - `plugin:overview:hideTopLayers` do not draw top layers in overview
 - `plugin:overview:hideOverlayLayers` do not draw overlay layers in overview